misko/csfd-plex/README.md

 csfd-plex
 =========

-A plex metadata agent for CSFD test
+A plex metadata agent for CSFD